lightning/bolts/02-peer-protocol.md

 #### Requirements

 The sending node:
-  - MUST ensure that the `chain_hash` value identifies the chain it wishes to open the channel within.
+  - MUST ensure the `chain_hash` value identifies the chain it wishes to open the channel within.
   - MUST ensure `temporary_channel_id` is unique from any other channel ID with the same peer.
   - MUST set `funding_satoshis` to less than 2^24 satoshi.
   - MUST set `push_msat` to equal or less than 1000 * `funding_satoshis`.